Skip to main content

 Refund rules

-• Only APPROVED or PARTIALLY_REFUNDED transactions can be refunded
+• Only APPROVED or PARTIALLY_REFUNDED transactions can be refunded.

-• Refund amount cannot exceed: approved_amount - refunded_amount
+• Refund amount cannot exceed: approved_amount - refunded_amount.

-• When a refund is initiated, the transaction status changes to PENDING_REFUND
+• When a refund is initiated, the transaction status changes to PENDING_REFUND.

-• Partial refunds change status to PARTIALLY_REFUNDED
+• Partial refunds change the transaction status to PARTIALLY_REFUNDED; full refunds change it to REFUNDED.

-• Only one refund can be in progress at a time per transaction (PENDING, PROCESSING, or TIMEOUT status)
+• Only one refund can be in progress at a time per transaction (PENDING, PROCESSING, or TIMEOUT status).

 Refund reasons